-- In the Index field, you specify a new number which identifies the copied profile.
-Possible values: - 1..32
+In the Index field, you specify a new number which identifies the copied profile.
+Possible values:

-The device adds the table row.
+When you click the Ok button, the device adds the table row.
 The device assigns the number specified in the Index field to the table row.